Znow/loge/README.md

 ## Loge.WebApi
 .NET WebApi with API Controllers consuming services from Loge.Application and using DTO's from Loge.Application.Contracts

+## Loge.Grpc (Unfinished)
+.NET Grpc API consuming services from Loge.Application and using DTO's from Loge.Application.Contracts.

 # Architecture

 ## SOLID Principles